pockethost/pockethost/readme.md

 - Docker
 - Local SSL wildcard domain - [local domain setup instructions](./docs/local-domain-setup.md)

+_OS X Tip - In Docker Desktop > Beta Features, enable the Virtualization framework and VirtioFS.
+These settings make a huge performance difference with the volume mounts used frequently with development mode._

 **Running in dev mode**

 The following will run the Docker stack in dev mode.
 Dev mode links all code to the host repo and everything will rebuild/relaunch upon modification.